Computer Science Department

 Swarthmore, PA 19081

-I am a Full Professor and Chair of the Computer Science Department.
+I am a Full Professor in the Computer Science Department at Swarthmore

 I also participate in the interdisciplinary program Cognitive